troyhacks/MoonLight/docs/moonbase/module/drivers.md

 The Drivers module defines layers and drivers.

-* Layout 🚥: define a **layout** (e.g. a panel 16x16), of your LEDs or lights.
-See [Layouts](https://moonmodules.org/MoonLight/layouts/)
+* Layout 🚥: A layout (🚥) defines the positions of the lights to control.
+See [Layouts](https://moonmodules.org/MoonLight/moonlight/layouts/)
-* Driver ☸️: A driver sends light data to output, e.g. gpio pins (e.g. FastLED, Virtual and Physical driver) or over the network (e.g. Art-Net) or receives (light) data (e.g. audiosync to run audio reactive effects).
+* Driver ☸️: A driver is a link between MoonLight to hardware or the network.
+Drivers can both input data or output data.
+Examples:
+    * LED drivers (FastLED, Physical and Virtual drivers, hub75 panels)
+    * Light driver (Art-Net / DMX)
+    * Audio driver
+    * Sensor drivers (microphone, gyro, MIDI controller)

 ## Controls